-Default actions are Salesforce predefined actions to get you and your users started using actions in your organization.
+Default actions are sets of predefined actions to get you and your users started using actions in your org.
 Add default actions to publisher layouts to make them available to your users in the full Salesforce site and the action bar in the Salesforce mobile app.
+Default actions are sets of predefined actions to get you and your users started using actions in your org.